bgord/knowledge/roadmap.md

 - How to sum numbers from the n-th column from the CSV file?
 - ~~How to create mappings with the `Alt` key?~~
 - What does `$@` command mean?
-- How to unzip a file to directory?
+- ~~How to unzip a file to directory?~~
+- What's a reverse proxy?
+- How to setup a reverse proxy?

 ## Vim (0/5)
 - How to fold functions and other blocks of code?